 Things to do in Sydney in January

-January events leading up to the Australia Day Long Weekend and beyond
+January events leading up to the Australia Day and beyond

 Kids in the Park – Sydney Olympic Park, Summer School Holidays

-This is one for the kids, or to keep the kids busy while you check out the other great things happening in Sydney.
+This is one for the kids or to keep the kids busy while you check out the other great things happening in Sydney.
 Kids in the Park provides a huge range of school holiday activities, lots of which are free.
-There are activities for creative kids, sporty kids and adventurous kids, including cookies and craft, archery, AFL, gymnastics, a flying trapeze and gory science experiments.
-For more on this and other school holiday activities in Sydney, please click on the link below.
+There are activities for creative kids, sporty kids and adventurous kids, including cookies and craft, archery, AFL (Aussie Rules Football), gymnastics, a flying trapeze and science experiments.
+Click on the link below for more and other school holiday activities in Sydney.

-Flickerfest – Friday 9th January to Sunday 18th January
+Flickerfest – Bondi – 10th January to 19th January

-You are likely to find a visit to the 2015 Sydney Flickerfest a highly rewarding experience with awards being given for the best Australian and International Short Film, Best Animation Short Flick and most aptly dressed patron… Ok I made the last one up but why don’t they reach out more to their audience?
-It is the audience that makes these festivals work so where is the love?
+You are likely to find a visit to the Sydney Flickerfest a highly rewarding experience with awards being given for the best Australian, International Short Film and Best Animation Short Flick.
+The films are really good too. 🙂

-Apia International – Tennis Centre, Sydney Olympic Park – Sunday, 11th January to Saturday, 17th January
+ATP Cup – Ken Rosewall Arena, Sydney Olympic Park – 3rd January to 12th January

-If soccer doesn’t do it for you how about a spot of tennis?
-The Apia International includes superstars of today and tomorrow all battling it out for the championship.
+How about a spot of tennis?
+The ATP Cup includes superstars of today and tomorrow all battling it out for the championship.
 Tickets were still available at the time of writing.

 Summerama is a wonderful program sponsored by Sydney councils up and down the coast.
 The program consists of various activities from sea kayaking to adventure boat tours to sustainable arts and crafts workshops for kids.